22 October 2024

 Blue bonds could help accelerate the growth of the sustainable bond market and facilitate capital flow to address this funding gap.
 Like its guidance on green, social, and sustainability-linked financing, the International Capital Market Association (ICMA) recently established industry guidance to help investors direct capital toward projects aligned with the blue economy.
 By enabling investors to deploy capital at scale, asset managers can be a catalyst for such sustainable development initiatives.

-Water at the center of achieving many of the SDGs
+Water at the centre of achieving many of the SDGs

 (Fig. 2) Potential additionality gains from blue investments